-DEMOGRAPHIC MODELLING BASED ON MTDNA
+DEMOGRAPHIC MODELING BASED ON MTDNA

-Many studies of phylogeography, historical demography, and conservation genetics rely heavily on inference from mtDNA-based demographic modelling, using a variety of methods.
+Many studies of phylogeography, historical demography, and conservation genetics rely heavily on inference from mtDNA-based demographic modeling, using a variety of methods.
 We used such methods to explore the range of historical scenarios that are consistent with the mitochondrial data under certain assumptions.
 We note that our goal was not to infer the precise history of the two species; rather, we wished to determine whether the historical scenarios inferred using mtDNA were consistent with variation in nuclear DNA and phenotypic traits.

-To test whether the ND2 data were consistent with neutral evolution under constant population size, we used ARLEQUIN to perform three tests of selective neutrality, each tested for significance using 10 000 simulations: Tajima's D-test (Tajima, 1989), Fu's $F{\rm S}$ test (Fu, 1997), and Ewens-Watterson-Slatkin's exact test (Slatkin, 1996).
+To test whether the ND2 data were consistent with neutral evolution under constant population size, we used ARLEQUIN to perform three tests of selective neutrality, each tested for significance using 10,000 simulations: Tajima's D test (Tajima, 1989), Fu's $F_S$ test (Fu, 1997), and Ewens-Watterson-Slatkin's exact test (Slatkin 1996).

-To estimate the time of divergence and demographic history of allopatric yellowhammers and allopatric pine buntings based on mitochondrial ND2 data and an assumption of neutrality, we used the software IMa (Hey, 2007; Hey & Nielsen, 2007), which used a Bayesian Markov chain Monte Carlo approach to fit the ND2 sequence data to an 'Isolation with Migration' model (Nielsen & Wakeley, 2001).
-This model assumes that two populations (in this case, allopatric yellowhammers and allopatric pine buntings) split some time ago from a single population, and that there has been some constant rate of gene exchange subsequent to the populations splitting.
-Given an estimated mutation rate, IMa attempts to simultaneously estimate six parameters: the effective population sizes of both current populations and the ancestral population, the time splitting of the populations, and the migration rates of each population to the other.
+To estimate the time of divergence and demographic history of allopatric yellowhammers and allopatric pine buntings based on mitochondrial ND2 data and an assumption of neutrality, we used the program IMA (Hey, 2007; Hey & Nielsen, 2007), which used a Bayesian Markov chain Monte Carlo approach to fit the ND2 sequence data to an "Isolation with Migration" model (Nielsen & Wakeley, 2001).
+This model assumes that two populations (in this case, allopatric yellowhammers and allopatric pine buntings) split some time ago from a single population, and that there has been some constant rate of gene exchange since the populations split.
+Given an estimated mutation rate, IMA attempts to simultaneously estimate six parameters: the effective population sizes of both current populations and the ancestral population, the time since splitting of populations, and the migration rates of each population to the other.
 The model assumes selective neutrality and no recombination within a locus.

-We ran IMa under two scenarios, using ND2 sequence data from allopatric yellowhammers and allopatric pine buntings.
-The purpose of these model runs was not to determine precisely the true history of the two species; the model assumptions are too restrictive and simple for that purpose.
-Rather, our goal was to estimate the range of population splitting times that are consistent with the mitochondrial ND2 data, in the hope that this information would help us to determine whether mitochondrial patterns were consistent with patterns in nuclear DNA.
-First, we ran IMa to estimate all six parameters simultaneously.
-Second, we ran the model with the maximum migration rate in each direction set to zero, effectively making the model into a two-island isolation model.
-Several preliminary runs were conducted under each scenario to determine proper upper bounds on parameters, as well as the run times necessary to achieve convergence and have sufficient sampling (Hey, 2007).
-Each model was run with a burn period of 107 steps followed by a recording period of 108 steps.
+We ran IMA under two scenarios, using ND2 sequence data from allopatric yellowhammers and allopatric pine buntings.
+The purpose of these model runs was not to precisely determine the true history of the two species, as the model assumptions are too restrictive and simple for that purpose.
+Rather, our goal was to estimate the range of population splitting times that are consistent with the mitochondrial ND2 data, in the hopes that this information would help us to determine whether mitochondrial patterns were consistent with patterns in nuclear DNA.
+First, we ran IMA to estimate all six parameters simultaneously.
+Second, we ran the model with the maximum migration rate in each direction set to zero, effectively making the model into a two-island equilibrium model.
+Several preliminary runs were conducted under each scenario to determine proper upper bounds on parameters as well as run times necessary to achieve convergence and have sufficient sampling, as recommend by Hey (2007), Each model was run with a burn period of 10 steps followed by a recording period of 10 steps.
 Each scenario was run twice using different random number seeds, to check repeatability of results.
-In the runs that included post-split migration, we used IMa to record the mean time of migration events (Won & Hey, 2005).
+In the runs that included post-split migration, we used IMA to record the mean time of migration events (Won & Hey, 2005).